jonnonz1/nz-statute-book/acts/public/2003/intellectual-disability-compulsory-care-and-rehabilitation-act-2003.md

   (c) an application under section 86 for a variation of a compulsory care order.

 ### 119 Entitlement to be served with application
-(1) When an application under this Act is filed in a Family Court, every person (other than the applicant) who is entitled to appear at a hearing of the application is entitled to be served with a copy of the application and any affidavit filed in support of the application.
+(1) When an application under this Act is filed in the Family Court, every person (other than the applicant) who is entitled to appear at a hearing of the application is entitled to be served with a copy of the application and any affidavit filed in support of the application.
 (2) If a person cannot be served with a copy of an application in accordance with subsection (1), the Family Court may, on such terms and conditions as it thinks fit, dispense with service on that person.

 ### 120 Obligations of district inspector on receiving copy of application